trojand/cheatsheet/docs/Network/Connections/SSH_Tunneling.md

 ## Chisel
 * **Recommended** and does not need root on pivot machine) [^5]
 * Alternative for SSH(Local, Remote and Dynamic) especially on pivoting machines
     * Built on Go
     * Has ready made binary releases on Github which works on a lot of Operating Systems[^6]
+        * Better to compile though

 ```bash
 # Server (On your attacking machine[Kali])